QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-12-setting-up-two-raspberry-pi-and-installing-k3s.md

 printf %s " cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory" >> /boot/cmdline.txt

 ```
 > 📝 Not sure if it is an intermittent problem or if I appended to the cmdline.txt file improperly but I had to at least once remove an extra empty line from that file after writing to get container features running properly.
-Let me know on twitter if you have any input.
+Let me know if you have any input.

 Now repeat that step for each worker node (in my case the only one)